bartreardon/bartreardon.github.io/_posts/2024-10-09-migrating-from-wordpress-to-github.md

  - Install [brew](https://brew.sh)
  - run `brew install node.js`
  - rename your wordpress xml to `export.xml` and put it in a handy folder somewhere
- - run `npx wordpress-export-to-markdown --post-folders=false --prefix-date=true`
+ - cd to the folder where your `export.xml` file is and run `npx wordpress-export-to-markdown --post-folders=false --prefix-date=true`
    - follow the bouncing ball. this will create a folder called `Output` and all your posts and images will be downloaded and converted to markdown format

 ### Step 3 - Moving it all to github.io